relaxdiego/relaxdiego.github.com/_posts/2021-05-14-rediscovering-devops.md

 work that they do and there will always be some tension between these groups.
 Left unmanaged, it will just add fuel to a wildfire.

-**Third: DevOps is not about increasing team velocity**.
+### DevOps is not about increasing team velocity

 If you make this your primary objective, you run the risk of eventually confusing working long hours and sleepless nights as "doing DevOps."
 I've seen this enough times to know that it's easier to confuse these two than people would like to admit and I've also learned that it's quite a slippery slope that quickly leads to team demotivation and burnout.

+### Well, OK maybe DevOps is...

 So, have I shaken your pre-existing notions of DevOps yet?
 I did say in the beginning that I will try to destroy any preconceived notions